Haz-git/BusyBee_Client/README.md

 A *powerlifting-focused* web-app designed for tracking weight statistics and creating custom weightlifting programs.

 - This repository houses the client-side of my web application *GymJot*.
 As such, most of the details mentioned here are largely front-end related.
-If you want to learn more about my front-end, please visit [GymJot's server-side repository](https://github.com/Haz-git/GymJot-Server)!
+If you want to learn more about my back-end, please visit [GymJot's server-side repository](https://github.com/Haz-git/GymJot-Server)!

 ### About The Project